 Once these questions are answered, we’re ready to embark on a discovery process to decide exactly what type of device would be best.
 The operative word here is “type”, because not all handheld devices are the same.
 It’s very easy to “overbuy” when it comes to technology because people tend to “future-proof” because it gets outdated so fast.
 Buy the biggest, fanciest widget with all the bells and whistles!
 But is that the wise thing to do?
 Spend money on what we think we might need five years from now?

-Fundamentally speaking, there are three types of barcode data collection devices that should be considered when trying to select the optimal device.
+Fundamentally speaking, there are three types of barcode scanning handheld mobile devices that should be considered when trying to select the optimal device.
 We’ll take a look at all three and consider the pros and cons of each.

 Batch Data Collection